dimsanius/dotfiles/README.md

 This repo contains environment (e.g. dotfiles, packages, fonts etc.) set for my liking.

-## Platform support

-Supports Debian-based amd64(x64) systems, that rely on `apt` package manager.

-## Environment management
+## Description

+Platform support: amd64 (x64), Debian-based systems

+Target package manger: `apt`

+In a nutshell:
-Environment is set-up via [ansible](https://docs.ansible.com/ansible/latest/index.html)
+ - Environment is set-up via [ansible](https://docs.ansible.com/ansible/latest/index.html)

-Afterwards, dot-files are managed via [chezmoi](https://www.chezmoi.io/).
+ - Dot-files are managed via [chezmoi](https://www.chezmoi.io/).

 ## Prerequisites

-Ensure to generate a new set of SSH keys and add it to this GitHub account.
+:warning: Ensure to generate a new set of SSH keys and add it to this GitHub account. :warning:

 ## Install using one-line